 Exclusion Definition Level of involvement Securities where the country of issue is the Russian Federation Securities issued by any Russian Federation domiciled entity, where the country of issue is the Russian Federation.
 This captures securities listed on a Russian stock exchange and American Depository Receipts (ADRs) and Global Depository Receipts (GDRs) listed on other exchanges and Russian Rubles held with a Custodian.
 Some of the Funds have exposure to a small number of securities issued in Russia that are subject to sanctions and cannot currently be divested.
 NA Global standards screen Companies that are assessed by our third party ESG research provider as non-compliant with one or more of the United Nations Global Compact principles, and related international norms and standards.
 The United Nations Global Compact principles define minimum fundamental responsibilities that companies are expected to meet in the areas of human rights, labour rights, the environment and anti-corruption.
-NA One off exclusions ASB may from time to time specify additional securities issued by companies as excluded investments.
+Incidents related to contiguous territorial disputes are ineligible for global standards screening due to conflicting source information and an inability of our third-party research provider to apply their research objectivity and rigour.
+Examples of contiguous territorial disputes that will be ineligible for global standards screening (as of December 2024) involve the following areas: Donetsk People's Republic and Luhansk People's Republic, the Essequibo Region, the Israeli-Palestinian Conflict Area (IPCA), the Kashmir Region, Nagorno-Karabakh and Western Sahara.
+This list is not exhaustive and provides a few examples.
+The list of ineligible incidents is subject to monitoring and internal updates by our third party ESG research provider.
+NA NA One off exclusions ASB may from time to time specify additional securities issued by companies as excluded investments.
 These securities could be excluded for exceptional reasons such as strong customer consensus objecting to the nature of the company activities or where the company activities do not align with ASB's values or policies (such as serious incidents surrounding modern slavery, social harm, environmental damage).
 When considering whether to divest a security, in accordance with the ASB Framework for Excluded Investments, we will conduct a review on our manager's engagement and voting outcomes and the likelihood that the company's activities will change.
 NA